Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Acute health care is there for you during times of an emergency or serious illness or injury, and includes hospitals, urgent care centres, emergency rooms, surgeries, cancer care, laboratory services, clinical operations and emergency medical services (EMS).

-The new Acute Care provincial health agency will ensure:
+Acute Care Alberta will ensure:

 - shorter wait-times at emergency departments and for surgeries